0mj/working-memory/README.md

 Read up on functional programming on the github readme project.

 ## Git

-TIL you cannot initiate repo locally.
-Must be done on github.com
+wdyd?
+Show only commit hashes and messages `git log --author="name or email" --oneline`
+specific branch `git log <branch> --author="name or email"`
+export to file `git log --author="name or email" > commits.txt`

+unstage file or files `git reset HEAD <file>`  or `git reset HEAD`  local changes remain intact ;)

+remove stash `git stash clear`
-Overwrite changes to a file with a file from another branch:  `git checkout master -- README.md `
+Overwrite file with a file from another branch:  `git checkout master -- README.md `
 Checkout the last brach you were on:  `git checkout -`
 Reference logs, or "reflogs" `git reflog`

-Connected?
-Verify you're connected `ssh -T git@github.com`
+Verify connected to remote `ssh -T git@github.com`
 Set user email for directory `git config user.email "address@coolmail.com"`
 fatal: The current branch main has no upstream branch.
 To push the current branch and set the remote as upstream, use `git push --set-upstream main main` solved with `git push --set-uprstream github.com:0mj/rspec3_book.git main`

+## github.com
+TIL you cannot initiate repo locally.
+Must be done on github.com

 ##### Git fatal errors